RetroPie/RetroPie-Docs/docs/Ouya-Controller.md

 ![Pairing](https://s22.postimg.org/v05mz2gpt/7_Pairing.jpg)

-* Once the pairing is complete you will see a succes message and the first light on the controller will remain steady.
+* Once the pairing is complete you will see a success message and the first light on the controller will remain steady.

 ![Connection Success](https://s22.postimg.org/jp2zap9up/8_Connection_Success.jpg)